The Biotic Potential of a Population: What It Really Means

 - Parental care — species that care for young typically have fewer offspring

 A bacterium dividing every 20 minutes has an astronomical biotic potential.
-An oak tree producing millions of seeds each year has a high one too, even though most of those seeds won't survive.
-Meanwhile, a blue whale producing a single calf every two to three years has a very low biotic potential.
+On the flip side, an oak tree producing millions of seeds each year has a high one too, even though most of those seeds won't survive.
+Meanwhile, a blue whale producing a single calf every two to three years has a very low biotic potential And that's really what it comes down to..

 Biotic Potential vs. Environmental Resistance

 This is where it gets real.
 Biotic potential is the potential — the theoretical maximum.
-What actually happens in nature is something entirely different Nothing fancy..
+What actually happens in nature is something entirely different.

 Environmental resistance is everything that prevents a population from reaching its biotic potential.
 This includes: